DepartmentSchool of Computing

 You will be supported in investigating how to embed B-Method and/or Event-B model checking within the agile Behaviour-Driven Development (BDD) approach to software development.
 Together, we will contribute new theoretical results for using linear temporal logic (LTL) in B/Event-B refinement, to ensure that properties continue to hold as models are iteratively developed and refined, helping to minimise the effort of (re)checking requirements.
 We will also make the formal models accessible to a broader set of stakeholders, through the creation of simulations and visualisations with which they can directly engage and interact.

-One case study in which we have successfully applied model checking within agile software development has been the development of an automated Gift Aid processing platform, helping UK charities to untap half a £billion of Gift Aid that otherwise goes unclaimed each year.
+One case study in which we have successfully applied model checking within agile software development has been the development of an automated Gift Aid processing platform, helping UK charities to untap half a billion pounds of Gift Aid that otherwise goes unclaimed each year.
 MOCHA shall build upon this success by further embedding model checking with agile software development, making the models accessible to a wider audience through interactive visualisations, and making it easier to recheck models as requirements and/or system designs evolve.

 You'll need a good first degree from an internationally recognised university (minimum upper second class or equivalent, depending on your chosen course) or a Master’s degree in an appropriate subject.
 In exceptional cases, we may consider equivalent professional experience and/or Qualifications.
 English language proficiency at a minimum of IELTS band 6.5 with no component score below 6.0